nina-jalen/react-meta-weather-app/README.md

 # React weather forecast website application

-React weather forecast website application built as a final project from the SheCodes React workshops.
+React weather forecast website application built as a final project from the SheCodes React Course.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).